stefphd/ipopt-load-dll-issue/README.md

 The issue occurs when the DLL is repeatedly loaded and unloaded.
 Depending on the problem dimension, the program suddenly and deterministically exits with return code `3` during a call to `IpoptApplication::OptimizeTNLP`.

-The crash appears to occur during the factorization step in the MUMPS linear solver, where `TerminateProcess` is called.
+The crash appears to occur during the factorization step in the MUMPS linear solver, with `TerminateProcess` being called in some way (e.g. Fortran `STOP` statement)
-One possible explanation is a memory-allocation failure that ultimately triggers a Fortran `STOP` statement, causing the process to terminate.

 The problem used to reproduce the issue is a nonlinear programming problem obtained by transcribing the Van der Pol optimal-control problem.
 The problem is sufficiently large to trigger the crash, whereas standard IPOPT tutorial examples, such as HS071, are too small to reproduce it.